 On Design System

 I have been working on Design System at Morningstar since 2018.
 There is so much I have learned.
-For this reason, I wanted to document the journey and share the lessons learned.
-I am no expert but below are the notes on my observation made and experiences gained while helping build a design system.
+I am a systems thinker because of this experience.
+Below are some of the lessons from my observations made and experiences gained while helping build a Design System.

 The team has gone through 3 versions of the library since I joined.
-The team is meticulously process driven shaped by Nathan Curtis of Eight Shapes since beginning.
-That culture of process is still present and the team continues to evolve as it overcomes challenges and solve problems.
+The team is meticulously process driven shaped by Nathan Curtis of Eight Shapes since the early days of the team.
+That culture of systems thinking is still present and the team continues to evolve as it overcomes challenges and solve problems.

-The intention of design system is not to stop people from doing.
-Design system exist to help people work faster.
-Sacrifice control and embrace chaos when necessary.
-Problem statement 1: Morningstar has over 60 products and they are distributed all across the organization globally.
-Designers and developers faced the challenge of maintaining the design and coding standard.
+Problem statement 1: Morningstar has over 60 products and they are all distributed across the organization, globally.
+Designers and developers faced many challenges of maintaining the design and code standard.
 Deadlines and roadmaps took over so the goal would be to make the components look as similar to other products as possible.
-There were central design specs in form of PDFs but were not accessible to everyone.
-Or the specs would be outdated.
-So we would have permutations of buttons, navigations, menus, etc.
+There were central design specifications in form of PDFs but were not accessible to everyone.
+Or the specifications would be outdated.
+So the organizational products would have permutations of buttons, navigations, menus, etc. This disrupted branding and the user experience (UX) for Morningstar.

 Problem statement 2: To solve the problem stated above, developers and designers teamed up part-time to built a central library.
 So anyone could consume this library (our version of Twitter Bootstrap) and would meet the design standard.
 It was not perfect, but it was a progress in the right direction.

-Consuming teams found many challenges including implementation because of lack of documentation.
+Consuming teams found many challenges including implementation of the components because of lack of documentation.
 Changes made were less frequent making the library stale.
-However, the library was available for anyone to fork it and expand it.
+However, the library was available for anyone to fork it and expand it, which frequently happened.

-There was no central team managing the library, contributing to the components, documenting the visual guidelines and technical guides, and educating developers and designers on the system.
+There was no central team managing the library, contributing to the components, documenting the visual guidelines and technical guidelines, and educating developers and designers on the system.

 The Morningstar Design System is a collection of design & technical standards built into a central library to help teams quickly build high-quality, consistent experiences.

-The main objective of the design system is to bring consistency across all products, improve speed of development, and need for maintenance.
+The main objective of the Design System is to bring consistency across all products, improve the speed of development, and support for maintenance.
+In other words, the system should never get in the way of development.

-Central team: The central team has a clear ownership and accountable to move things forward.
-The decisions should benefit the entire organization.
+- Central team: The central team has a clear ownership and is accountable for its roadmap.
+A centralized team helps scale the system.
+The decisions made by the team should benefit the entire organization not just itself.
 The central team is not only responsible for building blocks, but also need to maintain what they build.
-This ensures trust and durability for teams to adopt the design system.
+This ensures trust and durability for other product teams to adopt the Design System.

-Product focused: Design system should be treated as a product with treating consuming teams and implementors as clients.
-If clients are not treated well, there won't be any adoption gradually leading to decline of the system.
-Design system is a living system.
-Design system consists of many features— UI components, design assets, design tokens and documentation.
+Product focused: Design system should be treated as a product while treating consuming teams and implementors as clients.
+If clients are not treated well, there won't be any adoption, gradually leading to decline of the system.
+Design System is a living system serving other products.
+Design System consists of many features— UI components, design assets, design tokens and documentation.
 These are tangible outputs from the system which users value.
 Features are mostly driven by designers.
 But, developers consume these features while they do rapid development of applications.
-Following questions must be asked when architecting the system.
+The following questions must be asked when architecting the system.

 - How do we release the new components?